Las Noches del Hombre Lobo

-Las Noches del Hombre Lobo (also known as Nights of the Wolf Man) is a 1968 Spanish horror film about the werewolf Count Waldemar Daninsky, played by Paul Naschy.
-It has always been referred to as the second of Paul Naschy's 12 "Hombre Lobo" films.
-However, there are serious doubts as to whether the film was actually made; no one, including Naschy himself, has ever seen it.
-It was never theatrically released, nor has it ever turned up on video.
-It is considered today to be a lost film.
+Las Noches del Hombre Lobo (English: Nights of the Wolf Man) is a lost 1968 Spanish horror film that centers around the werewolf Count Waldemar Daninsky, played by Paul Naschy.
+It has been credited as the second part of Paul Naschy's 12 "Hombre Lobo" films.
+However, it's been heavily disputed if the film was ever made or exists at all.
+No one, including Naschy himself, has ever viewed the film and it has never seen a theatrical or home media release.